 Allergy-Friendly Carrot Patch Chocolate Cupcakes

-Looking for that perfect dessert that skips on the usual suspects, such as wheat flour, dairy, eggs and nuts?
+Looking for that perfect spring or Easter dessert that skips on the usual suspects, such as wheat flour, dairy, eggs and nuts?
 Then look no further.
 These rich, moist and fluffy carrot chocolate cupcakes will have everyone in your household swooning with anticipation.

 Each cupcake is topped with a thick layer of dairy-free vanilla “buttercream” and a fun spring-inspired theme.
 Don’t be afraid to slather on the frosting – those carrots need somewhere to grow, after all!